a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 [![pdf][pdfimg]](/docs/mit-mathcs.pdf)

 ### Grading Policy
-  Homeworks every week (Due Friday).
+  Homeworks twice a week (Due Monday and Thursday).
 No late homeworks accepted.
 Homeworks must be handed in at the beginning of the class.

 ####Distribution